Jarvie8176/casbin-example/docs/guide.md

 - Given the context, The Authorization service should:
   - produce a boolean decision of whether a user can access a particular resource.
-  - produce a list of access policies of how decisions can be made.
+  - produce a list of policies of how decisions can be made.

 ## Domain Service

 - Given the authorization decision, the domain service should:
   - enforce the decision.
-  - list available resources.
+  - fetch (properties) of available resources.

 # Functional Requirements